antonfirsov/docs/2016/03-build-announcement/build-announcement.md

 ###  Per-Monitor DPI Support
 WPF applications are [system-DPI aware](https://msdn.microsoft.com/en-us/library/windows/desktop/dn280512%28v=vs.85%29.aspx), which means that applications are scaled by Windows depending on the DPI of the monitor on which the application is being rendered.
 This can result in loss of sharpness, blurry text etc. Prior to 4.6.2, [additional native code](https://msdn.microsoft.com/en-us/library/windows/desktop/ee308410%28v=vs.85%29.aspx) was required to enable per-monitor DPI awareness in WPF applications.

 Given the recent proliferation of high-DPI and hybrid-DPI environments in the ecosystem, we have now enabled per-monitor DPI awareness in WPF applications.
-See the [samples and developer guide](https://github.com/rohit21agrawal/WPF-Samples/tree/master/PerMonitorDPI) for more information around how to enable you WPF application to become per-monitor DPI aware.
+See the [samples and developer guide](https://github.com/rohit21agrawal/WPF-Samples/tree/master/PerMonitorDPI) for more information about how to enable you WPF application to become per-monitor DPI aware.